VAR-MATH: Probing True Mathematical Reasoning in LLMS via Symbolic Multi-Instance Benchmarks: Related Work

-A wide range of benchmarks has been developed to evaluate the mathematical reasoning capabilities of large language models, spanning diverse difficulty levels, problem formats, and contamination risks.
-Below, we summarize representative datasets that have shaped current evaluation practices.
+A wide range of benchmarks has been developed to evaluate the mathematical reasoning capabilities of LLMs, spanning diverse difficulty levels, problem formats, and contamination risks.
+Existing efforts can be broadly categorized into static and dynamic benchmarks.